USMAI-Library-Consortium/sru-queryer/readme.md

 #### USAGE

-Simply include a list of SortKeys in the 'sort_queries' parameter of your Query object.
+Simply include a list of SortKeys in the 'sort_queries' parameter of your SearchRetrieve object.
 They will be automatically validated and formatted.

 #### AVAILABLE FUNCTIONS